jxxcarlson/MiniLatexTechOverview/overview.md

 first paragraph of code that I wrote in developing the system.

-In this overview we give some examples of how short bit of source text are parsed and rendered, then discuss the overall design of the renderer.
-In the next section we discuss the design of the parser.
+In this overview we first give some examples of how short bits of source text are parsed, then discuss the overall design of the renderer.
+As noted above, the
+`Source => AST => HTML` pipeline is a simplified version of what is actually done.
+We therefore outline the additional steps which make up the pipeline used in production.
+Some of these steps have to do with implementing features such as section numbers and cross-references.
+Others have to do with perfomrance, that is, with speed.
+The succeeding sections add detail to what is outlined below.

 ## Parsing: Examples